 If we make you an offer, you will need to obtain/pass the overall Access to Higher Education Diploma and may also be required to obtain a proportion of the total level 3 credits and/or credits in particular subjects at merit grade or above.

 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF; OCR) on a case-by-case basis.
 Please contact us for further advice on your individual circumstances.
-A typical offer would be to achieve DMM plus A-level English Literature or English Language & Literature at B.
+A typical offer would be to achieve DMM plus a Humanities-based essay writing subject such as History, English Literature, English Language, Philosophy, Religious Studies or Classical Civilisation at B.

 Please see our English language entry requirements web page.